“How can I challenge my pupils if I am not prepared to challenge myself....” - Maths Scholar

 There has also been developments in education, and we cover those too, such as; the reformed Mathematics and Further Mathematics A-Levels, the Core Maths A Level, Mathematics Mastery, the Royal Society's Advisory Committee on Mathematics Education (ACME) and Contact Groups, the Early Career Framework Reforms and the Gatsby Career Benchmarks.
 We have articles on why maths teachers need to know about maths careers and how to help address the gender imbalance in A-Level mathematics.
 We also consider Should all students continue studying mathematics to 18?

-We also introduce you to the wider mathematics community, including the Maths Hubs and their work, how the Advanced Mathematics Support Programme can support you as a teacher, as well as Maths4Girls and the benefits of inviting role models into the classroom.
+We also introduce you to the wider mathematics community, including the Maths Hubs and their work, how the Advanced Mathematics Support Programme can support you as a teacher, Maths4Girls and the benefits of inviting role models into the classroom, as well as running a Maths Circle.

 Looking to bring other subjects into the mathematics lesson?
 Here's four engaging science and maths lessons.
 How about some Maths Art, which will also help to brighten up the classroom walls.
 Thinking about introducing your student to historical mathematicians?
 We’ve put it out there why that’s a good idea, though don’t forget to balance it with introducing your students to the diversity of mathematicians (including those who are living!).
 If you’re looking for maths activities for the classroom at specific times of the year, try our Christmas Teaching Resources and Ideas - there's 12 different ideas, Fractal Christmas trees by a 2020/21 Maths Scholar, end of term maths or Pi Day activities.